thishitshome/learning-from-incidents/README.md

 'failure is no longer interesting' has got to be something Todd Conklin has said before.

-The bit on 'a perfect storm' was paraphrased from Andrea Baker (The HOP Mentor).
+The bit on 'a perfect storm' was paraphrased from Andrea Baker (@thehopmentor).

 'probably fine' and many dots connected by Andrew Clay Shafer (@littleidea)